-The student is required to have a functional computer with internet connection, access to the Blackboard website, and software supported by the LTU helpdesk and the College of Architecture and Design - specifically Autodesk's 3ds Max Design 2010 for class projects and Adobe Acrobat 9 to create PDF files.
-Windows Movie Maker 2.6 is required for final movie presentation and can be downloaded for free at Microsoft's website under "windows media": http://www.microsoft.com/downloads/ AutoCAD 2010 and Revit Architecture 2010 will also be helpful for minor activities.
+The student is required to have a functional computer with internet connection, access to the Blackboard website, and software supported by the LTU helpdesk and the College of Architecture and Design - specifically Autodesk's 3ds Max Design 2012 for class projects and Adobe Acrobat 9 to create PDF files.
+AutoCAD 2012 and Revit Architecture 2012 will also be helpful for minor activities.
 Purchase the required books for the class and a 2-button mouse with a wheel - using a track ball or sensor pad can be very inefficient when utilizing CAD programs.
 It may also be beneficial to have Microsoft PowerPoint and/or Adobe Photoshop for presentation purposes.